-- A. All commercial development shall be consistent with this section. - B. The character, intensity, architectural style, massing, building materials and colors of materials of commercial development shall be consistent with the equestrian nature of the EPA. - C. With the exception of commercial stables, barns and arenas, commercial development requires ARB approval for architecture, building and structure materials and building and structure materials colors. - D. Commercial sites shall integrate equestrian amenities into the design, including an equestrian circulation plan as well as a plan to provide hitching posts, fences, corrals, and other features providing locations to hold and protect the horses of owners patronizing establishments. - E. The gross floor area of any single commercial use shall not exceed twenty-thousand (20,000) square feet, including all areas enclosed within the building. - F. Hours of operation shall be limited to between 7:00 a.m. and 10:00 p.m., including deliveries and all types of operations except when otherwise provided for specific uses in these LDR or if permitted by a development order approved by Council. - G. Parking lot light standards shall not exceed fifteen (15) feet in height and shall otherwise meet the Outdoor Lighting Standards of the LDR. - H. Outdoor display and storage of merchandise is prohibited except as permitted in the Accessory Uses and Structures section of the LDR, or approved with a Special Permit for a temporary use. - I. Commercial developments shall provide landscape buffers to integrate commercial uses with other uses present in the EOZD.
-At a minimum, buffers shall be Type C landscape buffers as defined in the Landscaping and Buffering Chapter of the LDR, and shall be provided along all perimeter property lines that are adjacent to other uses.
-The buffers shall include an opaque component at least five (5) feet in height, consisting of any combination of berm, wall or fencing. - J. Commercial sites shall meet other applicable development and site standards of the LDR, including but not limited to, Principal and Accessory Use Standards; Development Regulations; and Site Development Standards.
+- G. Parking lot light standards shall not exceed 15 feet in height and shall meet the Outdoor Lighting Standards of the LDR. - H. Outdoor display and storage of merchandise is prohibited; except as permitted in the Accessory Uses and Structures section of the LDR, or approved with a Special Use Permit for a temporary use. - I. Commercial developments shall provide landscape buffers to integrate commercial uses with other uses present in the EOZD.
+At a minimum, buffers shall be Type C landscape buffers as defined in the Landscaping and Buffering regulations of the LDR, and shall be provided along all perimeter property lines that are adjacent to other uses.
+The buffers shall include an opaque component a minimum of five (5) feet in height, consisting of any combination of berm, wall or fencing, in addition to the landscape. - J. Commercial sites shall meet other applicable standards of the LDR, including but not limited to, Principal and Accessory Use Standards; Development Regulations; and Site Development Standards.
 In the event of a conflict between this section and another section of the LDR, this section shall govern.

 Sec.
-6.8.7 - Architectural and Materials Requirements for Other Principal Structures
+6.8.7 - Architectural and Material Requirements for Other Principal Structures

-- A. On all lots within the EPA, principal structures including dwellings, barns, stables and covered arenas shall be constructed in a manner resulting in consistent architectural style, color and materials. - B. Re-roofing of Multiple structures in the EPA must match within one (1) year of the completion of the first structure.
+- A. On all lots within the EPA, principal structures including dwelling units, barns, stables and covered arenas shall be constructed in a manner resulting in consistent architectural style, color, and materials. - B. Re-roofing of multiple structures in the EPA must match within one (1) year of the completion of the first structure.
 If the desire is not to have consistent architectural style, color and material, then ARB approval shall be required.